cakmakfatih/pin_view/README.md

 ![](https://i.ibb.co/0fss75F/Screenshot-1546362211.png)

-To use PinView with SMS detection, you first need to allow necessary `READ_SMS` and `RECEIVE_SMS` permissions for Android To accomplish this, add the following lines to your `AndroidManifest.xml` file.
+To use PinView with SMS detection, you first need to allow necessary `READ_SMS` and `RECEIVE_SMS` permissions for Android.
+To accomplish this, add the following lines to your `AndroidManifest.xml` file.

 ```
 <uses-permission android:name="android.permission.READ_SMS"/>
 <uses-permission android:name="android.permission.RECEIVE_SMS"/>
 ```
-After you add the following, you can try the example below.
+After you provide the necessary permissions, you can try the example below.

 1. Create an SmsListener (which comes with the pin_view).
 ```